Skip to main content

 We optimize for clarity, not gimmicks

-Our publishing standards are designed to support traditional SEO, AI readability, and user trust at the same time.
+Participating publishing standards are designed to support search visibility, answer readability, and user trust at the same time.
 That means answer-first formatting, stable section headings, and strong internal linking rather than thin content tactics.

 • Question-led headings and clean section anchors